Blendify/blender-manual/trunk/blender_docs/manual/render/cycles/nodes/osl.rst

+..
+Editors Note: This page gets copied into :doc:`</render/cycles/nodes/script>`

 *********************
 Open Shading Language
 *********************

-Users can now create their own nodes using
-`Open Shading Language <https://github.com/imageworks/OpenShadingLanguage>`__ (OSL).
+It is also possible to create your own nodes using `Open Shading Language <https://github.com/imageworks/OpenShadingLanguage>`__ (OSL).
 Note that these nodes will only work for CPU rendering;
 there is no support for running OSL code on the GPU.

-To enable it, select Open Shading Language as the shading system in the render settings.
+To enable it, select *Open Shading Language* as the shading system in the render settings.

 .. note::